filevich/slurm-chat/README.md

 ‡ That information is kind of misleading.
 E.g., Xeon Gold 6138 has 20 physical cores, and 40 (physical) threads, but only if Hyper-Threading is enabled.
-To the date, cluster.uy DOES NOT has HT enabled, so the actual number of cores per cpu should be half for each of them.
-Same for AMD Epyc 7642 which in reality only has 48 physical cores.
+In theory, cluster.uy DOES NOT has HT enabled (to the date), so the actual number of cores per cpu should be half for each of them.
+Same for AMD Epyc 7642 which in reality it only has 48 physical cores.

 And thus,